dhh1128/cfa/cfa-paper.md

 CFAs occupy a conceptual space between several familiar mechanisms for organizing digital artifacts.

 **Containers** such as folders, archives, and repositories express membership implicitly through physical or logical inclusion.
-They are efficient and widely understood, but brittle when artifacts move across boundaries or must participate in multiple groupings simultaneously.
+They are efficient and widely understood, but brittle when artifacts move across boundaries or must participate in multiple groupings.
 CFAs do not replace containers; they make explicit some of the relationships that containers can only imply.

 **Tags and labels** provide flexible, many-to-many categorization.
 However, tags are typically untyped, weakly governed, and semantically ambiguous.
-CFAs retain the decentralization of tagging while introducing explicit structure—such as directionality and cardinality—that enables more reliable interpretation by software.
+CFAs retain the decentralization of tagging while introducing explicit structure—such as directionality and cardinality—that enables more reliable software interpretation.

 **Version control systems** model relationships among files over time, particularly derivation and succession.
 CFAs do not attempt to encode temporal history or branching structure.
 Instead, they allow files produced inside or outside version control systems to declare durable relationships that persist even when detached from their original repositories.